-DMCC, the world’s flagship Free Zone and Government of Dubai Authority on commodities trade and enterprise, will soon be releasing a complimentary Future of Trade 2020 report detailing the factors impacting trade, and the trends we can expect to see in this decade.
+DMCC, the world’s flagship Free Zone and Government of Dubai Authority on commodities trade and enterprise, has released a complimentary Future of Trade 2020 report detailing the factors impacting trade, and the trends we can expect to see in this decade.

 Here’s a teaser on what you can expect to uncover in our upcoming Future of Trade 2020 report:

 The Future of Global Trade Growth